danaildichev/multi-tab-opener/README.md

 - Copy/Paste or type entries into a text area
   - Manually
   - Or with Paste button
-  - Removes blank lines from entries
-  - Strips whitespace around each entry
 - Open multiple tabs with the press of button
   - Open in reverse order
   - Replace the multi-tab-opener itself with the first entry